 Nicole graduated from the University of California-Riverside in 2003 with a Bachelor of Arts degree in English and a minor in Political Science.
 Thereafter, Nicole obtained her Juris Doctor from Whittier School of Law in 2007.

 Nicole is admitted to practice in California and in both the Central and Eastern Federal District Courts in California.

 Between 2011 and 2014, Nicole was a member of the Warren Slaughter Richard Roemer American Inn of Court.
 She also previously served as a legal writing and research instructor at the California Desert Trial Academy of Law.

 Nicole has close ties with the Inland Empire of California.
-She was raised in Riverside County and her husband is a Lieutenant with the Riverside County Sheriff’s Department.
+She was raised in Riverside County and her husband is a Captain with the Riverside County Sheriff’s Department.
 Nicole enjoys traveling and adventuring with her husband in the Caribbean, reading non-fiction historical books, and dominating karaoke battles.